Transparency and documentation

 • The WEF IBC Core Tax Metric encompasses total tax paid.
 Expanded Tax Metrics cover additional tax remitted (on behalf of others) and a breakdown of total tax paid and additional tax remitted by country for significant locations.

-• Other voluntary regimes (such as the Fair Tax Mark in the UK, the global B Team’s “Responsible Tax Principles”) and the recently launched Tax Responsibility and Transparency index (benchmark for business in five key areas of tax conduct) continue to have an impact on the tax transparency disclosures of some groups.
+• Other voluntary regimes (such as the Fair Tax Mark in the UK, the global B Team’s “Responsible Tax Principles”) and the Tax Responsibility and Transparency index (benchmark for business in five key areas of tax conduct) continue to have an impact on the tax transparency disclosures of some groups.

 • The EU sustainability reporting initiatives, such as the Sustainable Finance Disclosure Regulation (SFDR) and the more recent Corporate Sustainability Reporting Directive (CSRD), while not tax focussed per se, may, in some circumstances, require groups to disclose certain tax information.